WhaddaMakers/RPi-smart-mirror-tutorial/README.md

  * Type `pm2 stop mm` this is the command tos stop the MagicMirror Software
     * other usefull commands are
         * `pm2 restart mm`
- * If the keyboardlayout is wrong go to `Application menu (top left corner: RPI LOGO) > Preferences > Keyboard and mouse`
+        * If the keyboardlayout is wrong go to `Application menu (RPI logo top left corner) > Preferences > Keyboard and mouse`
-    * Then select `Keyboard layout` and selct you country under the drop down menu.
+        * Then click `Keyboard layout` and select you country under the drop down menu.

 #### 1. Setting your country